 i.e. how an "odd couple" (who cannot tolerate each other but need to collaborate and to use their different abilities together) can form a productive collaboration.

 Making this transformation may be called "problem solving" or "conflict management" or "organizational learning", etc..
 It goes beyond negotiation and includes dialogue.

 Often the "resolution" is not as clear or clean as these examples.
 It requires the players to tolerate some paradox and ambiguity, without blaming other players for tough situations.
 Many of these situations are found at an interface where people are working increase ORGanizational learning on top of somewhat Bureaucratic systems.
 All the disciplines of the learning organization and more will be needed.

 OLD MENTAL MODEL (truism assumed by many):

 "Choose your priority.
 You/they can't have it both ways."

-"We need to satisfy both, though assumed "impossible" by old mental model.
-But WHAT IF we could change the constraints, especially our assumptions (mental models) ?
+"We need to satisfy both of these although that seems "impossible".
+But WHAT IF we could change the constraints, especially some of our assumptions (mental models) ?

 The examples above and below show proven ways it can happen.

 A BUREAUCRATIC approach to management traditionally requires an impersonal, formal, focus on rules and procedures - rather than people and relationships.

 A RELATIONAL approach to organizational management requires careful attention to people and (social-emotional) factors